 As School Librarians we need to integrate at least one Library Literacy component into every class visit to the library, so I’m addressing each of these literacies in a separate blog post to offer examples/suggestions about how we might do that.
-Previous blog posts covered reading (Part 1) and content/disciplinary literacy (Part 2), so this post looks at Information Literacy.
+Previous blog posts covered Reading Literacy and Content/Disciplinary Literacy, so this post looks at Information Literacy.

 DEFINING INFORMATION LITERACY

 In its new National School Library Standards for Learners, School Librarians, and School Libraries, the American Association of School Librarians (AASL) defines information literacy as “knowing when and why information is needed, where to find it, and how to evaluate, use, and communicate it in an ethical manner.” (p 277) We can embody this definition in our Library Lessons using these 3 Components for Information Literacy:

-- Problem-solving Models that help students plan a project, determine sources of information and select materials, synthesize information, create a unique product, and reflect on product and process.
+- Problem-solving Models help students plan a project, determine sources of information and select materials, synthesize information, create a unique product, and reflect on product and process.

-- Search and Evaluation Skills that help students access and evaluate resources in a variety of formats.
+- Search and Evaluation Skills help students find, access, and evaluate resources in a variety of formats.

-- Academic Honesty Guidelines that give students an understanding of, and respect for, intellectual property, copyright, and fair use when creating and presenting their work products.
+- Academic Honesty & Note-taking give students an understanding of, and respect for, intellectual property, copyright, and fair use when extracting & using information, creating work products and presenting results.

 HOW TO INTEGRATE INFORMATION LITERACY